As it stands, the Pokémon Go Plus feels like a frustrating way to play Pokémon Go, and in most cases it's simply easier to open the app itself.

 One of the biggest problems with Pokémon Go at the moment is the grind.
 You have to catch dozens and dozens of Pokémon in order to acquire enough candies to evolve them into something new.

-The Pokémon Go Plus works fantastically at reducing this grind.
-You can put it on before going for a walk and pay it minimal attention.
+The Pokémon Go Plus works should be a fantastic means of reducing this grind.
+You should be able to put it on before going for a walk and pay it minimal attention.